mraniki/tt/README.md

 5) Start your container or use `python3 bot.py`

 ## Config
 Quick start approach: Update the sample db with your parameters and save it as db.json.
-If you deploy the bot on a cloud platform, you can use `DB_URL` environment variable to import db.json from a secure location.
+If you deploy the bot on a PaaS cloud platform, you can use `DB_URL` environment variable to import db.json from a secure location.

 ### DB Structure
 [DB sample](config/db.json.sample)